IBM/terratorch/docs/data.md

 - If your data is already nicely tiled and ready for consumption by a neural network, you can inherit from `NonGeoDataset`.
 This is essentially a wrapper of a regular torch dataset.
 - If your data consists of large GeoTiffs you would like to sample from during training, you can leverage the powerful `GeoDataset` from torch.
 This will automatically align your input data and labels and enable a variety of geo-aware samplers.

+For additional examples on fine-tuning a Terratorch model using these components, please refer to the [Prithvi EO Examples](https://github.com/NASA-IMPACT/Prithvi-EO-2.0) repository.

 ## Using Datasets already implemented in TorchGeo

 Using existing TorchGeo DataModules is very easy!
 Just plug them in!